Markets

 MT5 makes it easier to toggle specific lines on or off for a cleaner chart.

 The Stochastic Oscillator helps traders spot when a market may be losing momentum.
-It compares the closing price to the recent price range, showing potential overbought and oversold conditions on a scale from 0 to 100.
+It compares the closing price to the recent price range, indicating potential overbought and oversold conditions on a 0-100 scale.

 Go to Insert > Indicators > Oscillators > Stochastic Oscillator.